 - Ability to see in low-light conditions.

 - Age-related macular degeneration (AMD).

 - Eye stress.

 - Other conditions.

-Grape is POSSIBLY SAFE when taken by mouth in medicinal amounts.
-Grape seed extracts have been used safely in studies for up to 14 weeks.
+It is POSSIBLY SAFE to take the fruit of the grape plant, or the extract of the fruit, leaf, or seed, in medicinal amounts.
+Grape seed extracts and grape fruit extracts have been used safely in studies for up to 12 months.
+A grape leaf extract has been used safely in studies for up to 12 weeks.
 Eating large quantities of grapes, dried grapes, raisins, or sultanas might cause diarrhea.
 Some people have allergic reactions to grapes and grape products.
-Some other potential side effects include stomach upset, indigestion, nausea, vomiting, cough, dry mouth, sore throat, infections, headache, and muscular problems.
+Some other potential side effects include stomach upset, indigestion, nausea, vomiting, cough, dry mouth, and headache.